Carole Velez – Community Liaison

-Pricilla came to the U.S from the Philippines in 1997.
+Priscilla came to the U.S from the Philippines in 1997.
 When she knew FTJ was hiring, she promoted the job to fellow customers in a store she frequents.
 Victoria came here in 1999.
 She remembers the exact day, March 25, 1999.
-She met Pricilla in the Filipino store who recruited her to apply for a housekeeping position.
-Housekeeping for Franke Tobey Jones was both their first job when they moved to the United States.
+She met Priscilla in the Filipino store who recruited her to apply for a housekeeping position.
+Housekeeping for Franke Tobey Jones was the first job for both when they moved to the United States.
 Through FTJ, they found each other and have been best friends for 21 years.

 After housekeeping, they became certified caregivers.
-Victoria mentions that Pricilla was a caregiver to Victoria’s husband when he had brain cancer.
+Victoria mentions that Priscilla was a caregiver to Victoria’s husband when he had brain cancer.

 “Priscilla is my family.
 We are not blood but she is like my sister.
 We are family.”
 The sisterly bond of their friendship meshes well with the overall essence of Franke Tobey Jones.
 Not only do they share that familial bond with each, but they say the residents have also become their family.

 The two have found that they love working here because of how kind the people are, and it has been like a second home.
 They love the residents and say that they really enjoy spending time getting to know the residents in which they clean for.
 They truly love all the residents and say that they work at FTJ because of them.